BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/026TurtleBlockLetters.md

 category: turtleart
 title: Turtle Block Letters
 ---
-Draw one of the following using block letters (or bubble letters).
-Use at least 3 different colors, and fill all of the letters.
-You will use basic turtle commands like pendown(), forward(), left(), and right().

-*You may NOT use write() or print()*
+Draw one of the following options using block letters (or bubble letters).
+You must use at least 3 different colors and fill in all of the letters.
+You will use basic Turtle commands like pendown(), forward(), left(), and right(). *You may NOT use write() or print()*

 Your Options Are:
 ```
-JAGUARS
 CODING
 PYTHON
 TURTLES
 COMP SCI
 CODE IT
 DRAW IT
-HILLIARD
 MAKE ART
 LOOPING
 BIG DATA
 CODE.ORG
+REPL.IT
 SCRATCH
+INTERNET
+HELLO WORLD
+HILLIARD
+JAGUARS
 GO JAGS!
 BRADLEY
+DARBY!
+PANTHERS
 BUCKEYE
-INTERNET
-HELLO WORLD
+OHIO STATE
 ```
 Here are 3 different examples:
 ![blockletters](/apcsp/turtleart/blockletters.jpg)